Elders’ Lodge features culturally-relevant garden to help improve food security

 The garden, along with many other features of the building, were incorporated into the design thanks to early consultations with Elders from the community — a step in the development process that Big Block has found to be crucial to creating purpose-built spaces that will serve communities for generations to come.

-Métis architect Jason Surkan with David T. Fortin Architect took the lead on the landscape drawings and landscape plans for the fruit trees and planters, and he says it’s rewarding to see the Elders getting to harvest the garden so soon.
+Métis architect Jason Surkan was working with David T. Fortin Architect when he took the lead on the landscape drawings and landscape plans for the fruit trees and planters at the Lodge.
+He says it’s rewarding to see the Elders getting use out of the garden.

 “To see it being used warms my heart,” Jason said.
 “That was the intention and goal of that space — to provide Elders with space for gardening.”